 Visiting Mare Hill Common

-To help protect sensitive ground nesting birds, it is a legal obligation under the Countryside and Rights of Way Act 2000 for dogs to be on short fixed leads between 1 March and 31 July.
+Dogs are welcome, but visitors are expected to clear up after their dog and keep them under close control.
+In order to protect sensitive ground nesting birds, the Countryside and Rights of Way Act 2000 requires all dogs to be kept on a short fixed lead on Mare Hill between 1 March and the 31 July.

-We have a legal duty to conserve and enhance the protected heathland habitat at Mare Hill Common.
-We do this by periodically removing some of the scrub and trees, and carrying out bracken control to create more space and light for the specialist heathland species.
+Today, heathland is no longer used for these purposes, and trees and scrub readily grow and shade out the heathers and the grasses.
+Without intervention, the open shrubby heathland landscape is lost and the specialised wildlife communities which rely on this habitat are no longer able to survive.
+We are duty bound to conserve the protected heathland at Mare Hill, and we do this by periodically removing scrub and young trees, and carrying out bracken control to create more space and light for the specialist heathland species.

-Mare Hill Common is managed under a 10 year Higher Level Stewardship (HLS) agreement with Natural England to provide funding towards maintaining and improving the site for the benefit of the rare and specialised wildlife it supports.
+Mare Hill Common is managed under a Countryside Stewardship (CS) agreement with Natural England.
+This agreement provides funding to carry out management works to maintain and improve the site for the benefit of the rare and specialised wildlife it supports.
+These works include:

-- management of existing heathland through the thinning of scrub and trees
+- Management of the heathland through periodically removing scrub and small trees.

 The site is run by Ranger, Vicky.
 For more information email firstname.lastname@example.org